A Romans 5 Approach to Parenting

-Another aspect of firmness is constructive confrontation, which uses the power of words without anger to give further clarity to the situation.
-Getting close to a child and saying, “Kailey, I feel like you’re not obeying me.
-I asked you to stop watching the video and come and help me in the kitchen.
+Another aspect of firmness is constructive confrontation, that uses the power of words without anger to give further clarity to the situation.
+Getting close to a child and saying, “Kailey, it looks like you’re not obeying me.
+I told you to stop watching the video and come and help me in the kitchen.
 You need to turn it off now.”

 Anger at kids isn’t necessary, but your close proximity increases the child’s discomfort.
 When a child doesn’t respond to your relational approach, firmness communicates that change isn’t optional.

 Firmness might also come in the form of waiting expectantly.
 When you give a child an assignment, don’t just walk away and assume it’ll get done.
 Your child may need for you to stand there for a few moments to make sure he’s moving in the right direction.
 Your firm presence at that moment increases the discomfort and moves children forward.

 Sometimes parents move too quickly to correction strategies and overuse their toolbox of consequences.
 The reality is that all consequences weaken their usefulness over time so when possible, it’s best to rely on other change tools such as firmness.
 Constructive confrontation, waiting expectantly, and clarifying expectations are all-important for establishing a firm parenting approach and often work before consequences become necessary.

 Focus on What to Do, Not Just What Not to Do